Online Meeting with 7th & 8th Grade Parents/Guardians

 Students will receive an elective selection form on Monday, April 4th.
 Please review your child’s class preferences and complete the form.
 Student and parent signatures are required and must be turned into the student’s WIN teacher no later than Thursday, April 7th.

-The week of April 11th, Mrs. Faulkenbery and intermediate Encore teachers will assist students in entering this information into Skyward in order to officially designate their class electives for 6th grade.
+The week of April 20th, Mrs. Faulkenbery and intermediate Encore teachers will assist students in entering this information into Skyward in order to officially designate their class electives for next year.

 Required Courses include ELA, Math, Science, Social Studies, PE, and WIN.
 During the WIN period, teachers work with students on coursework and social-emotional learning guided by the Capturing Kids’ Hearts program.